Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • loss of smell;

-• visual disturbances of a different nature;
+• visual disturbances of various types;

-• violation of the sensitivity of the skin.
+• impaired sensitivity of the skin.

 If symptoms occur that even slightly resemble the manifestation of sphenoiditis, it is imperative to seek medical help for urgent full treatment.